Piesse & Lubin

-In 2011, two unopened Piesse and Lubin perfume bottles were discovered in the Mary Celestia, a ship wrecked in 1864 off Bermuda.
+In 2011, two unopened Piesse & Lubin perfume bottles were discovered in the Mary Celestia, a ship wrecked in 1864 off Bermuda.
 The perfume was still inside the bottles, apparently uncontaminated by salt water.
-When researchers opened the bottles, they said that fragrance still smelled fresh and floral.
-The fragrance was thought to be 'Bouquet Opponax,' one of the company's popular products.
+When researchers opened the bottles, they said that the fragrance still smelled fresh and floral.
+The fragrance was thought to be 'Bouquet Opoponax,' one of the company's popular products.
 The bottle contents were analyzed via a gas chromatograph and reproduced by the Bermuda Perfumery in 2014.